hisubram/mobilefoundation/instrument_an_app.md

    {: codeblock}
    {: android}

-   Before calling the init method you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
-This is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
+   Before calling the init method, you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
+This step is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
    {: android}

-   With initialization complete your application is now enabled to capture device information and Mobile Analytics SDK logs with no further code added.
-Any further APIs and code discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
+   With initialization complete, your application is now enabled to capture device information and Mobile Analytics SDK logs with no further code added.
+Any further APIs and code that is discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
    {: android}

-2. To capture application lifecycle events such as application session and crash information configure your application by adding the following:
+2. To capture application lifecycle events such as application session and crash information, configure your application by adding the following line of code:
   ```Java
     WLAnalytics.addDeviceEventListener(WLAnalytics.DeviceEvent.LIFECYCLE);
   ```
   {: codeblock}
   {: android}

-3. To capture network events that capture the applications network interactions configure your application by adding the following:
+3. To capture network events that capture the applications network interactions, configure your application by adding the following line of code:
   ```Java
     WLAnalytics.addDeviceEventListener(WLAnalytics.DeviceEvent.NETWORK);
   ```
   {: codeblock}
   {: android}

-4. You have now initialized your application to capture analytics data.
-Next, you should send the captured data to the Mobile Analytics service.
+4. You now initialized your application to capture analytics data.
+Next, you must send the captured data to the Mobile Analytics service.
    Use the following API to send analytics data to the Mobile Analytics service.
    ```java
     WLAnalytics.send();